Baptisms are by prior arrangement with the Parish – please phone the Parish Secretary 01-283 1593. Prior booking is essential.

 If your child is not attending one of our Parish schools and you would like more information, please use our Contact Form We would be very happy to hear from you.

 We need at least three months’ notice to help you arrange for the celebration of the Sacrament of Marriage at our Parish Church.
-Please contact our Parish Secretary, Therese O’Donoghue, at 01-283 1593 (9 – 1.30 pm Mon-Fri) or use our Contact Form
+Please contact our Parish Secretary at 01-283 1593 (9 – 1.30 pm Tue-Fri) or use our Contact Form

 Marriage Preparation Courses: A group called ACCORD is the official provider of Marriage Preparation Courses for couples choosing the Sacrament of Marriage in the Catholic Church in Ireland.
 The course is entitled Marriage is a Journey not a Destination.
 ACCORD recognises that couples who present for pre-marriage courses are already on a journey.
 It is a journey of discovery which began the first time you met.
 It is a journey that combines your two histories, your two families and your two distinct sets of expectations of marriage.
 You can find more details about this course on the ACCORD Website